Laser hair removal is becoming increasingly popular with transgender women and men as it significantly reduces unwanted hair.

 What areas of the body does laser removal work on?

-One of the great advantages of laser hair removal, it can be used on practically any part of the body: face, legs, arms, underarms, bikini line, back, chest and even nipples.
+One of the significant advantages of laser hair removal is that it can be used on practically any part of the body: face, legs, arms, underarms, bikini line, back, chest, and even nipples.

 What to expect at a laser hair removal session?

-The initial consultation (and later treatment) will be carried out by myself Mina, I’m a registered nurse and have 12years of experience as a Laser Nurse Practitioner.
-At the initial consultation where you will have the opportunity to ask me any questions.
-We can talk through any concerns or worries that you might have.
-I will also take a brief medical history.
+The initial consultation (and later treatment) will be conducted at our Horsham clinic by myself, Mina, who is a registered nurse with 12 years of experience as a Laser Nurse Practitioner.
+During the initial consultation, you will have the opportunity to ask me any questions.
+We can talk through any concerns or worries that you have.
+Furthermore, I will also take a brief medical history.
 This will be followed by a patch test on the area to be treated.

-A patch test involves testing a small area of the treatment area to see how it responds to the laser treatment.
+A patch test assesses how a small treatment area responds to laser treatment.

 Following the patch test, you will be seen around 48 hours later to assess the laser’s effect.
-This will allow me to assess your suitability and will work as a useful guide to optimise your laser hair removal treatment.
+This helps me assess your suitability and optimize your laser hair removal treatment.